Christian Kåsastul

-Christian Kåsastul (born 9 April 1997) is a Norwegian professional ice hockey defenseman who currently plays for the HIFK Hockey in the Liiga and the Norwegian national team.
+Christian Kåsastul (born 9 April 1997) is a Norwegian professional ice hockey player who is a defenceman for HIFK Hockey of the Liiga.

 Playing career

 Kåsastul played as a youth in his homeland with Frisk Asker Ishockey of the then GET-ligaen.
 He has also played in the Swedish HockeyAllsvenskan with HC Vita Hästen and AIK IF.

 Following the 2020–21 season with AIK IF, Kåsastul opted to pursue a career in North America, agreeing to a contract with the Greenville Swamp Rabbits of the ECHL on 23 August 2021.

-Returning for a second season with the Swamp Rabbits, Kåsastul made 7 appearances to start the 2022-23 season, before opting to return to his original Norwegian club, Frisk Asker, on 22 November 2022.
+Returning for a second season with the Swamp Rabbits, Kåsastul made 7 appearances to start the 2022–23 season, before opting to return to his original Norwegian club, Frisk Asker, on 22 November 2022.
 He made just 3 further appearances with Frisk before securing a contract with top flight Finnish club, HIFK of the Liiga, on 4 December 2022.

 International play

-He represented Norway at the 2019 IIHF World Championship.
+He represented Norway national team at the 2019 IIHF World Championship.